Shawn4742/VoI_Analysis/README.md

 	         input$discount, state_prior=initial_b, precision = acc, timeout = time_out)
 ```

 where state_prior, precision and timeout are the optional inputs in SARSOP, and they are not related to the our engineering problem.
-The output contains two variables, “out_XXX$vectors” and “out_XXX$action”, representing the alpha-vectors and the corresponding actions, respectively.
+The output contains two variables, `out_XXX$vectors` and `out_XXX$action`, representing the alpha-vectors and the corresponding actions, respectively.

 Save the outputs by